humane-intelligence/bias-bounty-data/README.md

 ### Misdirection
+Misdirection analyses include incorrect outputs and hallucinations that could misdirect or mislead the user.
+Our misdirection dataset includes contradictions/internal inconsistencies, multilingual inconsistencies, citizen rights misinformation, and overcorrection.

 | Statistic   | Number | Description   |
 |--------|-----|--------------|
 | Variables  |  17 | The number of factors or colums in the dataset     |